wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-monitor-storage-account.md

 ## Overview

-You can monitor your storage account from the Azure Management <!-- deleted by customization Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->.
+You can monitor your storage account from the Azure Management Portal.
 When you configure your storage account for monitoring through the portal, Azure Storage uses [Storage Analytics](http://msdn.microsoft.com/zh-cn/library/azure/hh343270.aspx) to track metrics for your account and log request data.

 > [AZURE.NOTE] Additional costs are associated with examining monitoring data in the Azure Management Portal.
 For more information, see <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh360997.aspx">Storage Analytics and Billing</a>. <br />

 > Azure File storage currently supports Storage Analytics metrics, but does not yet support logging.
-You can enable metrics for Azure File storage via the [Azure <!-- deleted by customization preview portal](https://ms.portal.azure.com) --><!-- keep by customization: begin --> Management portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.
+You can enable metrics for Azure File storage via the [Azure preview portal](https://manage.windowsazure.cn).

 > For an in-depth guide on using Storage Analytics and other tools to identify, diagnose, and troubleshoot Azure Storage-related issues, see [Monitor, diagnose, and troubleshoot Windows Azure Storage](/documentation/articles/storage-monitoring-diagnosing-troubleshooting).